With special thanks to Katherine Milligan

 We all know (and if you don’t, you should) that rats make some of the best small pets in the world.
-They’re sweet, social, playful and INCREDIBLY intelligent.
+They’re sweet, social, playful, and INCREDIBLY intelligent.
 Oh, and they're super cute to boot.
-But when bringing these little fellas into your home, you probably want to know how old they are, right?
+But when bringing these little fellas into your home, you probably want to know how old they are.
 I would.
-If you're adopting a rat that's less than three - four months old, they're not fully grown, so you can pretty much guesstimate their age within a few months.
+If you're adopting a rat that's less than three to four months old, they're not fully grown, so you can pretty much guesstimate their age within a few months.
 However, it's MUCH harder to tell if you're adopting a fully grown rat (between 250-400 grams).
 So, what should we look for as we try to pin down their birthday?
 We’ve got four physical characteristics that will help you determine how old is my rat?

 Color of Their Teeth